kmzhao18/MERIT/README.md

 [Contact the author](mailto:mbanf.research@gmail.com) in case you've found a bug.

 ## Installation
-The easiest way to install `MERIT` is through `devtools` (see OS specific notes on installing devtools at the end)
+The easiest way to install `MERIT` is through `devtools` (see OS specific notes on installing devtools at the end).

 ```
 library(devtools)
 install_github("MERIT","mbanf")

 ```

 ## Usage